gutenbergtools/gutenbergsite/site/about/index.md

 ---
-layout: page
+layout: default
-title: About - Project Gutenberg
+title: About | Project Gutenberg
 permalink: /about/
 ---
-{% include header.html %}

 About Project Gutenberg
 =======================